-Hand stitching is an easy method of stitching hems, small sewing projects and mending clothing and other items.
-There are times when you may not have access to a sewing machine or the job is simply better done by hand.
-Couture fashion is almost synonymous with hand stitching as it gives more precision and sometimes you can only achieve a particular result by hand.
-Delicate fabrics don’t always agree with the sewing machine and so must be hand-stitched.
+Hand stitching is an easy method of stitching hems, small sewing projects, and mending garments and other items.
+There are times when you may not have access to a sewing machine, or the job is simply better done by hand.
+Couture fashion is almost synonymous with hand stitching as it gives more precision, and sometimes, you can only achieve a particular result by hand.
+Delicate fabrics don't always agree with the sewing machine and so must be hand-stitched.

 The best needle for your hand stitching job will depend on the fabric you are stitching and the thickness of the thread.
 Get an assorted packet of needles in your required type.